sayanbanerjee32/UNET/README.md

 # UNET

-- The model Architecture is copied abd cnverted into Pytorch from the this [medium article](https://medium.com/geekculture/u-net-implementation-from-scratch-using-tensorflow-b4342266e406)
+- The model Architecture is copied and converted into Pytorch from the this [medium article](https://medium.com/geekculture/u-net-implementation-from-scratch-using-tensorflow-b4342266e406)
 - The data download, pre-processing and training and testing function are directly copied from this [Kaggle notebook](https://www.kaggle.com/code/dhruv4930/oxford-iiit-pets-segmentation-using-pytorch)
 - Dice loss implemented on top of these for experiment 2 and 4